PortLiner's value chain approach

 PortLiner organizes and brings together every link that together represent the value chain, a cluster of more than 40 companies that together create and build the PortLiner flow battery propelled vessels.

-Please find below a brief presentation of four key PortLiner partners.
+Please find below a brief presentation of some of PortLiner's key partners.

 The Fraunhofer Institute for Chemical Technology, near Karlsruhe in Germany (580 employees) carries out research and development in core competences including chemical processes and energy systems.